samanseifi/FEM-collection/README.md

 # FEMPractice
-Simple Finite Element Codes in MATLAB
+Simple Finite Element Codes in MATLAB and Python

-Coming Soon!